orcmkit/ORCmKit/Matlab/README.md

 ====================

-This folder contains the Matalb codes for modeling ORC systems and their subcomponents
+This folder contains the Matalb codes for modeling ORC systems and their subcomponents.